abuultjens/Possum_scat_survey_predict_human_BU/README.md

 # Possum_scat_survey_predict_human_BU
 Statistical modelling using pathogen presence in possum scat surveys to predict the emergence of Buruli ulcer cases in humans.
-A manuscript describing it and its use can be found at https://elifesciences.org/articles/84983
+A manuscript describing this approach and its use can be found at https://elifesciences.org/articles/84983

 # Data files